B. 1980 in Kanagawa, Japan. Lives and works in Tokyo.

 With an artistic background in new-media art, Mohri’s practice engages with circuits and connectivity.
 She states that: ‘I prefer gravity, magnetism, light, and wind to control my work.’
 Mohri positions forces such as gravity and electricity as otherworldly and unpredictable, and her installations insist on the powers of the nonhuman and the uncontrollable.
 The artist establishes her systems and then steps back, relinquishing her agency – her circuits are left to their own devices.

-In sound-based assemblages, Mohri’s approach has alluded to experimental artists Erik Satie, Marcel Duchamp and John Cage, particularly though their relationship to chance.
+In sound-based assemblages, Mohri’s approach has alluded to experimental artists Erik Satie, Marcel Duchamp and John Cage, particularly through their relationship to chance.
 Mohri brings contingency and improvisation into her installations, aiming to capture the appearance of the world and human essence through the eyes of new materialism.
+Her kinetic sculptures can be observed through the keywords such as coincidences (what happened by chance), errors (what should not have happened), portents (what might happen) and silence (what did not happen?).
+In recent years, she also works on video and photography using scanner, through these ideas.

 Grey Skies. poem by Sayaka Ohsaki. text by Hitoshi Nakano, Satoko “Tetta” Sugimoto.
 Kanagawa: Fujisawa City Art Space, Feb.
 2018